voidshine/dameo_book/Game02.md

 Diagr.
 5
 ![Diagram 5](chapters/Game02/LargeDiagram-005-33.png)

-**Continuation h8h5**
+### Continuation h8h5
 This move looks stronger than the previous one.
 Indeed, Black keeps compactness of its pieces on the flank and builds up pressure on the line “h”.
-Now White is disadvantageous to play c2a2 immediately, because this move should be made at the moment when the king destroys more than 2 checkers of the opponent.
+Now it would be disadvantageous for White to play c2a2 immediately, because this move should be made at the moment when the king destroys more than 2 checkers of the opponent.
 Moreover, Black in response threatens a counterattack from the g5 field, attacking White's 3 pieces.
 The position on the board is extremely complex and full of combinational possibilities.
 In my analysis I found a move